whitestone8214/Trickshot/readme.txt

 	- You can install it into /usr/bin, or top of the source tree.
 	- Run it on the top of the source tree.
 	- You must adjust the variables in script to fit to your environment, manually.
+	- You must add kotlin-stdlib .jar(Usually /usr/share/kotlin/lib/kotlin-stdlib.jar) into _listLibraries to build Kotlin code.
+	- trickshot.sh build :: Build app (Java & Kotlin mixed; Default)
+	- trickshot.sh build javaonly :: Build app (Java-only source tree)
-	- trickshot.sh build :: Build app
+	- trickshot.sh build kotlinonly :: Build app (Kotlin-only source tree)
 	- trickshot.sh install :: Install app (Build first if it doesn't exist)
 	- trickshot.sh install forcerebuild :: Delete, rebuild and install app

+Tips:
+	- You could get needed libraries from https://mvnrepository.com/ usually.

 Limitations / Todo:
-	- Java/Kotlin mixed code is not tested yet.
+	- Dependency injection(e.g. Dagger) is not supported for now.
 	- Multiple .dex is not supported for now.
 	- AIDL(.aidl) is not supported for now.
 	- R8 is not supported for now.